Naga morsarang: Potions

-Toba people believed that the spirits of the dead were able to influence the fate of the living.
+The Toba people believed that the spirits of the dead were able to influence the fate of the living.
 To gain favor from the spirits, the Toba performed elaborate rituals or sacrifices with the help of the datu, a male ritual specialist who acted as intermediaries between the human and supernatural world.
 The datu created magic books known as the pustaha which was used by him and by his disciples as a reference for his magic rituals.
 Among the contents of the pustaha are methods to create different kind of potions used for both white magic and black magic in a kind of complex magic ritual.
 Naga morsarang are used as container for these potions.

 One example of a white magic potion is the pagar, a potion used as a kind of amulet to protect from evil.
 The creation of pagar is very difficult, and can only be done on certain auspicious days.
 Most of the ingredients of a pagar are derived from plants, although sometimes chicken head, its entrails, and its feathers are included in the mixture.
 The ingredients for a pagar can only be gathered on certain sacred sites known as the sombaon.
 Creation of a pagar took days or weeks.
 All the ingredients are then cooked and finely crushed into a kind of paste which is then stored in the naga morsarang.